hazmei/tp-link-plug-telegram/README.md

 This controls the tp-link smart plugs without going through the Kasa Application.
 It runs on a Raspberry Pi 3 that is on the same network as the smart plugs.

+### Files
+- homeauto.py - required at gateway end (raspberry pi)
+- server.py  - required at server end where it handles telegram bot and sends commands to gateway
+- sockets.py - socket definition required on both server and gateway end

 ### Dependencies
 - python3
 - python3-pip